 What does CPM mean?

-Note: CPM online advertising is the most advantageous type of deal for website owners in most cases.
-This is because you are simply selling space, and it doesn’t matter how it performs.
+CPM is the most advantageous type of advertising deal for website owners (in most cases) as you are simply selling ad space, and it doesn’t matter how it performs.
 Consequently, it’s also usually the worst type of deal for advertisers.

-Consequently it makes sense to think of eCPM as the price per kilo of the online advertising world (eg an easy way to compare prices across sites and platforms).
+Consequently, it makes sense to think of eCPM as the price per kilo of the online advertising world (eg an easy way to compare prices across sites and platforms).

 Average CPM Rate